-There are five key factors that have been taken into consideration in the compilation of the 2020/21 MTREF:
+There are five key factors that have been taken into consideration in the compilation of the 2024/25 MTREF:

-- National Government macro-economic targets; - The general inflationary outlook and the impact on Municipality's residents and businesses; - The impact of municipal cost drivers; - The increase in prices for bulk electricity and water; and - The increase in the cost of remuneration by 6.5%. - The 80% average payment rate.
+National Government macro-economic targets.

+- The general inflationary outlook and the impact on Municipality's residents and businesses.

+- The impact of municipal cost drivers.

+- The increase in prices for bulk electricity

+- The increase in the cost of remuneration

+- The 90% average payment rate.